The ZenWiFi Pro XT12 is worth the wait. And that's a good thing considering it has been a bit of a tease.

 Excellent Wi-Fi performance and coverage, UNII-4 support

-Dual Multi-Gig pots with Multi-Gig wired backhaul, flexible port configurations
+Dual Multi-Gig ports with multi-Gigabit wired backhaul, flexible port configurations

 Tons of useful features and settings, flexible Wi-Fi customization